Assa18/Tetlone/README.md

 # Tetlone

 This repository contains a small Tetris clone game.
-It is written in C++ with OpenGL
+It is written in C++ with OpenGL.

 ## Overview

-This project is under development, I work on it in my spare time It is a basic tetris like game, differently shaped object spam on the screnn and are falling down slowly and you can control their direction.
+This project is under development, I work on it in my spare time.
+It is a basic tetris like game, differently shaped objects span on the screnn and are falling down slowly.
+You can control their direction.
 If you complete a row, you can get bonus points.

 ## Features

 - The game stores the top scores locally in a text file
 - The gametiles are batched together and are drawn with one render call
-- You can move the currently moving object with the A and D keys
+- You can move the currently moving object with the A, S and D or Left, Down and Right keys

 ## Requirements and download